dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * **KeySwap**: `NO`
    * Swaps `Option` and `Cmd` key
 * **PointerSupport**: `NO`
-   * Used for fixing broken pointer support, commonlu used for Z87 Asus boards
+   * Used for fixing broken pointer support, commonly used for Z87 Asus boards
 * **PointerSupportMode**:
    * Specifies OEM protocol, currently only supports Z87 and Z97 ASUS boards so leave blank
 * **TimerResolution**: `50000`